This North American Fatigue Management Program virtual training course will:

 - Include a fatigue management program roadmap drafting and development session.

 The target audience is motor carrier representatives from CVSA industry members and non-members who need to implement a fatigue management program for their organization.

-This in-person course is limited to 20 students.
+This virtual course is limited to 20 students.